Haantjes Algebras of Classical Integrable Systems: The inverse problem for systems with two degrees of freedom

 By performing the extended-point canonical transformation

-we reduce the Hamiltonian functions to a rational form from which we infer the weights of the three components of \eqref{eq:L2g}, still unknown after having imposed the conditions \eqref{eq:Hc2gl}, \eqref{eq:Llast}.
-As a result of the previous approach, we get the Haantjes structure $(\omega,\boldsymbol{I},\boldsymbol{K}_{PW}^{(2)} )$ for the Lenard-Haantjes chain $(H,H_2)$, where
+we reduce the Hamiltonian functions to a rational form; from it we infer the weights of the three components of \eqref{eq:L2g} (still unknown after having imposed the conditions \eqref{eq:Hc2gl}).
+As a result of the previous approach, we get the $\omega\mathscr{H}$ manifold $(\omega,\boldsymbol{I},\boldsymbol{K}_{2}^{(PW)} )$ associated with the Haantjes chain $\{\rd H,\rd H_2\}$, where